-Speaking further at the event, Jelani Aliyu said concerning the inauguration of the charging station as ‘the beginning of a new era for Nigeria as it marks the realisation of the government’s desire to build sustainable technology in the country.’
+Speaking further at the event, Jelani Aliyu said the inauguration of the charging station was ‘the beginning of a new era for Nigeria as it marks the realisation of the government’s desire to build sustainable technology in the country.’

 - Charging Station In Lagos